 Please keep in mind that if your dog’s behavior is not a medical one, then there are steps that people in the home must take.
 Listen to the advice given, and do as they recommend.
 There are no quick fixes, behavior modification should be a huge part of the ‘treatment’ regimen, and medication may or may not be recommended.
 And sometimes you’ll need to try a couple of things before you find the right ‘fix’ for your dog’s problem.

-Dog behavior problems, especially those caused by a medical condition, reinforce our commitment to the Veterinary Payment Program for our One Health Family Members in Need.
+Dog behavior problems, especially those caused by a medical condition, reinforce our commitment to the Voucher-based Pet Healthcare Program for our One Health Family Members in need.
 For more information about this program, reach us atOHFM@OneHealth.organd search our web site atOneHealth.org.